joggrdocs/joggr-templates/examples/microservice/docs/how-to-deploy.md

 Add a description of the step here.

-Add a code snippet here.
+Add a code snippet or an image if this would be helpful.

 ### Step 2 - Name of the step

 Add a description of the step here.

-Add a code snippet here.
+Add a code snippet or an image if this would be helpful.

 ### Step 3 - Name of the step

 Add a description of the step here.

-Add a code snippet here.
+Add a code snippet or an image if this would be helpful.

 ### Troubleshooting

 Add any troubleshooting content here.

 ## How to Rollback (optional)

+Describe the steps to rollback a deployment.

 <!-- @joggr:editLink(7d67107f-7a86-4af3-8320-472fc3bcff22):start -->
 ---